NAB investigating Atif Zaman scam

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The meeting held on the directives of Chairman NAB, was apprised by the investigation team that Atif Zaman was the mastermind of financial scam in which a large number of people were ripped off their earnings through ponzi schemes.
-Zaman allegedly cheated them of their hard earned money by raising front companies like Zaid Enterprises and Infinity Import Solutions and offered attractive monthly returns under the garb of investment in tyre business.
+The meeting held on the directives of Chairman NAB, Justice Javed Iqbal, was apprised by the investigation team that Atif Zaman was the mastermind of financial scam in which a large number of people were ripped off their earnings through ponzi schemes.
+The meeting was told that Zaman allegedly cheated them of their hard earned money by raising front companies like Zaid Enterprises and Infinity Import Solutions and offered attractive monthly returns under the garb of investment in tyre business.

+The meeting which was chaired by DG NAB Karachi, Brig (retd) Farooq Naser Awan was informed that as many as 30 victims of the scam have submitted their claims with NAB Karachi.

-The meeting held on the directives of Chairman NAB, was apprised by the investigation team that Atif Zaman was the mastermind of financial scam in which a large number of people were ripped off their earnings through ponzi schemes.
-Zaman allegedly cheated them of their hard earned money by raising front companies like Zaid Enterprises and Infinity Import Solutions and offered attractive monthly returns under the garb of investment in tyre business.
+The meeting held on the directives of Chairman NAB, Justice Javed Iqbal, was apprised by the investigation team that Atif Zaman was the mastermind of financial scam in which a large number of people were ripped off their earnings through ponzi schemes.
+The meeting was told that Zaman allegedly cheated them of their hard earned money by raising front companies like Zaid Enterprises and Infinity Import Solutions and offered attractive monthly returns under the garb of investment in tyre business.

+The meeting which was chaired by DG NAB Karachi, Brig (retd) Farooq Naser Awan was informed that as many as 30 victims of the scam have submitted their claims with NAB Karachi.